UNINETTSigma2/documentation/README.md

 3. Up to date

-## Contribute
+## All changes should be submitted as merge requests

-In order to coordinate our efforts, changes to the documentation should be added by _merge requests_ instead pushing directly to _master_ branch.
+In order to coordinate our efforts, changes to the documentation should be added by _merge requests_ instead pushing directly to the _master_ branch.

+This allows us to review, comment, and discuss our changes before they become public.
-This enables easy peer-review by allowing all others to comment and discuss changes.
-Additionally all commits first run through the CI testing pipeline and are only merged upon passing of all tests, reducing the chances of accidental breaking stuff.
+Additionally all commits first run through the CI testing pipeline and are only merged upon passing of all tests, reducing the chances of accidentally breaking stuff.

-### Workflow
+## How to contribute changes

 Assuming we want to add a section describing that no animals are allowed on the server.
 We will call the branch _no-animals_.